 For those in colder climates or with homes surrounded by leafy trees, a roof rake is a great investment to help you sweep snow and debris off your roof without leaving the ground.
 And if there are trees growing close to your home on your property, be sure to keep them trimmed either by pruning them yourself or hiring a professional.
 Make sure flashing is snugly in place and flush to the shingles — if it’s not, get a professional roofer out ASAP to seal it up before weather or rodents do damage to your interior.

 Actual Cash Value vs. Replacement Cost Value

-What is actual cash value (ACV)?
 The ACV of your roof is what your roof is worth today, taking into consideration things such as its age, condition and type of roofing material.
 Before your insurance kicks in to help cover the cost, you’ll be required to pay a deductible.

 Let’s say your roof is ten years old and you originally paid $12,000 to have it installed.
 Unfortunately, a tree fell on your roof during a windstorm and caused serious damage.
 Since your roof has been exposed to the elements for ten years, it has depreciated and may only be worth $7,200 today.
-If you have actual cash value coverage, we’ll pay $7,200 (after your deductible) and you would pay the remaining cost to replace your roof.
+If you have actual cash value coverage, we’ll pay $7,200 (less your deductible) and you would pay the remaining cost to replace your roof.

-What is replacement cost value (RCV)?
 RCV is the amount it will cost to replace your roof today.
 If you were to purchase your roof today, what would it cost?
 That’s its replacement cost value.
 You’ll also pay a deductible with RCV.